-Visualization Time: if you are a truly visual person, you might consider setting aside time regularly to visualize what your goals look like.
+If you are a truly visual person, you might consider setting aside time regularly to visualize what your goals look like.
 This could be closing your eyes and visualizing in your mind’s eye.
 It could be creating a dream board with photos or magazine clippings that you hang in your office.
 Or it could take the form of a Pinterest board online.

-Accountability Buddy: one of the biggest motivators for me is being accountable to someone else for my tasks and goals.
+One of the biggest motivators for me is being accountable to someone else for my tasks and goals.
 I wish I could say that being accountable to myself is enough, but hey, here we are.

 This could be a colleague who also has a professional goal he or she is working towards.
 It could be a bestie, a partner/spouse or a sibling.
 You could even use technology to automate your accountability.